Blessing336/Blessing336/README.md

 <br/> <br/>

-So, reach me on jegedeblessing336@gmail.com / in/jegede-blessing
+So, reach me via jegedeblessing336@gmail.com

 <!--
 **Blessing336/Blessing336** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.